kh-m/Shopify-Web-Engineer-Challenge/README.md

 <p>Though there are not many routes for this single-page web app, it does follow RESTful routing practices.
 Its JSON API can be viewed at /api/waste, and it performs PUT requests to the same route to update it.</p>

 ### Front-end
 <p>jQuery is used in the front-end to handle the data from the back-end API.
 It sorts through the data to find matches based on the item's keywords, as there is always 'over-fetching' of data when calling the API.
-It would then create li's in the search results, and li's in the favorites list if an item is 'favorited'.</p>
+It would then create li elements in the search results, and li elements in the favorites list if an item is 'favorited'.</p>

-*NOTE: Though the challenges requires that the search result matches be based on an item's **keywords**, the provided search example in screenshot suggests that the search is also looking for matches in the **title**.
-In my view, it makes more sense to also include the title and body (testing with such appeared to produce more relevant results).
+*NOTE: Though the challenge requires that the search result matches be based on an item's **keywords**, the provided search example in screenshot suggests that the search is also looking for matches in the **title**.
+In my view, it makes more sense to also include the title and body (testing as such appeared to produce more relevant results).
 However, I decided to have it remain only search for matches in keywords, as it was explicitly stated in the challenge requirements.*

 <p>Toggling a 'favorite' item makes an AJAX PUT request to the back-end API.
 I also used the front-end to fix the syntax of an element's body and have all links open on a new blank page, by using the .replace() method</p>